AnthonyRansom/Capstone-Self-Assessment/README.md

 I believe the team have good communication skills and were able to comfortably communicate and raise any issues they were having with the rest of the team and were able to comfortably communicate any challenges they were facing.

-For new comers starting projects team communication is very important throughout the project and ensuring the team members are comfortable enough to challenge each others thoughts.
+For new comers starting projects, team communication is very important throughout the project and ensuring the team members are comfortable enough to challenge each others thoughts.

 ## Summary of Project
 ### Topic
-We set out to create a machine learning that could be implemented in job posting boards in order to predict if a job posting is fraudulent in order to reduce identity theft by fraudsters and scammers that are using fake job posting in phishing techniques to gain access to personal information.
+We set out to create a machine learning that could be implemented in job posting boards in order to predict if a job posting is fraudulent in order to reduce identity theft by fraudsters and scammers that are using fake job postings in phishing techniques to gain access to personal information.
 ### Machine learning model used
 LightGBM was used as the final machine learning model as we found it provided the best accuracy to performance for this project.
 ### Results